🔥Master the V Fade Haircut:Best Haircut and Fade Styles for Men

 • Describe the Top: Let them know how long you want the top and what style you’re going for (e.g., pompadour, crop, or comb-over).

-• Mention the V Shape: Emphasize that you want a sharp, defined V at the back.
+• Mention the V Shape: Emphasise that you want a sharp, defined V at the back.
 If you’re adding designs, bring reference images.

 • Talk Maintenance: Ask about upkeep and styling products to keep the fade looking fresh.